zhiqin1998/tacocat_boutique_server/README.md

 2. cd into the directory
 3. run `pip install -r requirements.txt`
 4. run `python src/main.py`
+5. take note of the url address in console (or usually url is YOUR_IP:5000)
 # Available Request
 1. Create new user
   - Description: Create a new user with a name.
 Remember to save the user_id to reference back the user